 PSYC 440 Psychology of Religion

 3 hours.
-Offered 2006-07.
+Offered 2008-09.
 This course will cover topics such as the human experience of the divine, the psychology of religious development, the psychology of dogmatic beliefs, ritual religious psychopathology, the psychology of conversion, and the psychology of faith.
 The course will also discuss and critique the body of research on religious behaviors.

 Prerequisite: PSYC 150 General Psychology.

-PSYC 450 Systems of Psychology
+PSYC 450 History and Systems of Psychology

 3 hours.
 The history of the various schools of psychology, their origins, distinguishing characteristics, major contributions, theoretical positions, and contemporary issues are investigated.
 Required for psychology majors and minors.

-Prerequisite: PSYC 150 General Psychology.

-PSYC 460 Physiological Psychology

-3 hours.
-Offered 2007-08.
-This course will introduce students to the fundamental principles of neuroanatomy, psychobiochemistry, and the physiological basis of behavior.
-A biobehavioral approach to the understanding of behavior will be explored.

 Prerequisite: PSYC 150 General Psychology.

 PSYC 475 Field Experience

 2-10 hours.
 Supervised experiences in helping activities in mental health agencies and institutions.
 A maximum of 3 hours may be applied toward a psychology major.
 For upper-division majors only, by permission.

 Recommended: PSYC 381 Counseling or other 300-level psychology course.

 PSYC 485 Selected Topics

 1-3 hours.
 A course dealing with various topics, as announced, that represent current faculty interests and competencies and student interest.
 Previous offerings have included psychology of relationships, drug and alcohol abuse, child and adolescent psychopathology, and psychology of gender.

 Prerequisite: PSYC 150 General Psychology.

 PSYC 490 Senior Seminar

 1 hour.
 Integration of Christianity and psychology is emphasized.
 In addition, students make preparations for careers in psychology.
 Required for all psychology majors.

 Prerequisite: senior standing.